-Our defective product attorneys have been talking for quite some time about e-cigarette manufacturers luring children with colorful packaging and flavors that might attract them.
+Our defective product attorneys have talked for quite some time about e-cigarette manufacturers luring children with colorful packaging and flavors that might attract them.
 Finally, it looks like the federal authorities are paying attention.
-Last week, U.S regulators issued warnings to 13 companies selling e-cigarette liquids for using child-friendly images in their packaging, which resembles juice boxes, candy or cookies.
-The U.S. Food and Drug Administration (FDA) and the Federal Trade Commission (FTC) issued the warnings about a recent increase in the number of reports to poison control centers.
+Last week, U.S regulators warned 13 companies selling e-cigarette liquids for using child-friendly images in their packaging, which resembles juice boxes, candy or cookies.
+The U.S. Food and Drug Administration (FDA) and the Federal Trade Commission (FTC) issued warnings about a recent increase in the number of reports to poison control centers.

 Misleading Packaging Could Harm Kids

 The FDA’s commissioner issued a statement saying no tobacco products should be marketed in a way that puts kids in danger, “especially by using imagery that misleads them into thinking the products are things they would eat or drink.”
 The FDA has made several moves in the past few months, including setting maximum nicotine levels for tobacco products.